 3) Select “Output,” and select “Internal Speakers” or whatever speaker that you’re using.

 You also want to make sure that you’ve turned up the volume of both the Input volume as well as the Output volume.
 Moreover, I like to have the Recording Level on Automatic as well.
+Obviously, it’s important to be able to hear yourself, especially if you’re laying down a vocal track (by the way, you should be taking Singorama to improve your vocal chops).

 It’s also important to make sure that you’ve actually highlighted the track you want to play in.
 I discuss what this means later in the article.